-Employee Name IPP-First Amended CAC Examples of Employee's Roles with LGCAI LG Yoo Sung Oh IPP-CAC, 11 ¶¶ 64, 65, 66, 153, Prior to 2004, Yoo Sung Oh (aka Brian Oh) was the Manager of Product and Planning, Battery Division for LG Chem in Korea, and attended and participated in collusive communications with competitors in that position.
+Employee Name IPP-First Amended CAC Examples of Employee's Roles with LGCAI Yoo Sung Oh Prior to 2004, Yoo Sung Oh (aka Brian Oh) was the Manager of Product and Planning, Battery Division for LG Chem in Korea, and attended and participated in collusive communications with

-11 For ease of comparison, citations noted with "IPP-CAC" are to the First Consolidated Amended Class Action Complaint, ECF No. 256, July 26, 2013.
+10 For ease of comparison, citations noted with "IPP-CAC" are to the First Consolidated Amended Class Action Complaint, ECF No. 256, July 26, 2013.
 The same materials are also cited in the present Complaint.

-Employee Name IPP-First Amended CAC Examples of Employee's Roles with LGCAI On or about October 2004, Mr. Oh was transferr to LG Chem's American Branch Office [LGCAI to serve as part of LG Chem's Overseas Battery Department for the U.S. Mr. Oh held that position until at least 2007, if not longer.
+Employee Name IPP-First Amended CAC Examples of Employee's Roles with LGCAI competitors in that position.
+On or about October 2004, Mr. Oh was transferred to LG Chem's American Branch Office [LGCAI to serve as part of LG Chem's Overseas Battery Department for the U.S. Mr. Oh held that position until at least 2007, if not longer.
 He was located Austin, Texas and was believed to be in charge of the Dell account for LGCAI.
 While at LGCAI, Mr. Oh continued participating in collusive communications with competitors.
-For example, on October 25, 2005, employees from LGCAI, including Yoo Sung Oh (LGCAI, Austin, TX) and Young Sun Kim (LGCAI, San Jose, CA), discussed collaborating with Samsung SDI in negotiating prices to packer Simplo, and noted that they should watch SDI's offer prices when negotiating with Simplo.
-Jae Min Park IPP-CAC, ¶¶ 114, 115, 116, 118, 119, 120, 121, 122, 128, Jae Min Park was at LG Chem Korea (Senior Manager, Battery Notebook CRM Team) prior to 2008).
-137, 158, 159, 160 On or about 2008, Mr. Park was transferred to LGCAI.
-Jung Han Park aka Jason Park IPP-CAC, ¶¶ 134, 135, 137, 144, 160 Jung Han Park (aka Jason Park) was resident at LGCAI from at least 2005-2008 in the position of Overseas Battery Department U.S. Young Sun Kim) IPP-CAC, ¶¶ 15, 153, 101, 152 Young Sun Kim was resident at LGCAI, Overse Battery Department from at least 2003-2007.
+Fexample, on October 25, 2005, employees from LGCAI, including Yoo Sung Oh (LGCAI, Austi TX) and Young Sun Kim (LGCAI, San Jose, CA discussed collaborating with Samsung SDI in negotiating prices to packer Simplo, and noted the state of the state they should watch SDI's offer prices when negotiating with Simplo.
+Jae Min Park IPP-CAC, ¶¶ 114, 115, 116, 118, 119, 120, Jae Min Park was at LG Chem Korea (Senior Manager, Battery Notebook CRM Team) prior to 2008).
+121, 122, 128, 137, 158, 159, 160 On or about 2008, Mr. Park was transferred to LGCAI.
+Jung Han Park aka Jason Park IPP-CAC, ¶¶ 134, 135, 137, 144, 160 Jung Han Park (aka Jason Park) was resident at LGCAI from at least 2005-2008 in the position of Overseas Battery Department U.S. Voung Cun Vim) , , 1 Young Sun Kim) IPP-CAC, ¶¶ 15, 153, 101, 152 Young Sun Kim was resident at LGCAI, Overse Battery Department from at least 2003-2007.
+C. LO Chem Directed L GCAI's Pricing and Supply Decisions

 195. LG Chem directed LGCAI's pricing and supply decisions.
 For example, On March 27, 2007, Jae Min Park (LGC Korea Senior Manager of Battery Notebook Team) participated in collusive communications with competitors (as detailed in first IPP-CAC) throughout the alleged class period.
 Park directed pricing to customers such as Dell and HP by instructing employees at LGCAI.
-For example, Jae Min Park emailed Yoo Sung Oh (Dell Account Manager at LGCAI in

-Austin, TX), and told him that with respect to concerns about packers lowering prices to HP and Dell, "[t]oday, [we] discussed with SDI [and] decide to maintain the 2Q pack price for Dell."
+For example, Jae Min Park emailed Yoo Sung Oh (Dell Account Manager at LGCAI in Austin, TX), and told him that with respect to concerns about packers lowering prices to HP and Dell, "[t]oday, [we] discussed with SDI [and] decide to maintain the 2Q pack price for Dell."